Antonio Pierce: Washington Redskins

 The Washington Redskins signed him as an undrafted free agent in 2001.
-He played in all 16 games as a rookie, with only eight starts.
+He played in all 16 games as a rookie, with eight starts.
 He recorded 52 tackles, one sack, and one interception during his rookie campaign.
 The interception came against Jake Plummer.
 Over the next two seasons, Pierce played sporadically, recording only 18 and 15 tackles respectively, during the 2002 and 2003 seasons.

 It was not until the 2004 season, his fourth in the league, that he played a full season, upon replacing the injured Micheal Barrow.
 That season, Pierce logged a career-high 114 tackles, 95 of them solo.
 He also had one forced fumble, one sack, and two interceptions, including a pick off Ken Dorsey returned 76 yards for a touchdown.

 New York Giants

 The New York Giants signed Pierce on March 3, 2005, to start at middle linebacker.
 He became the captain of the defense, and in 13 games, Pierce notched 100 tackles, 80 of them solo, two interceptions, and one forced fumble returned for a touchdown.
 His 2005 season ended early as he suffered a leg injury, against the Philadelphia Eagles, and missed the final three regular season games as well as the Giants' only postseason game, a 23–0 loss to the Carolina Panthers.

 In 2006, Pierce recorded a career-high 138 tackles (109 solo), a sack, an interception, and defended eight passes.
 Pierce was named as a first alternate for the Pro Bowl.
 He was invited to play in Hawaii after Brian Urlacher suffered a toe injury in Super Bowl XLI, and withdrew from the Pro Bowl.

 In the 2007 season, Pierce was a central figure in the Giants' path to their third Super Bowl title.
 He made a key tackle in the first half of the NFC Championship game against the Green Bay Packers, stopping running back Brandon Jackson on a screen pass on 3rd and 8, saving a touchdown and forcing the Packers to settle for a field goal instead.
 The Giants would go on to win in overtime.

 Pierce was released by the team on February 11, 2010.